Guo Huai: Later life and death

-In 250, the Wei emperor Cao Fang issued an imperial edict to praise Guo Huai for his contributions and achievements throughout his tenure of over 30 years in the Guanzhong region.
-He also promoted Guo Huai to General of Chariots and Cavalry (車騎將軍), granted him full imperial authority, and ordered him to be accorded treatment equivalent to that accorded to the Three Ducal Ministers.
-Guo Huai remained in charge of supervising military operations in Yong and Liang provinces.
+In 250, Cao Fang, the Wei emperor, issued an imperial edict praising Guo Huai for his contributions and achievements during his over 30-year tenure in the Guanzhong region.
+He also conferred upon Guo Huai the title of General of Chariots and Cavalry (車騎將軍), granted him full and unconditional imperial authority, and ordered that he be accorded treatment equivalent to the treatment accorded to the Three Ducal Ministers.
+Guo Huai remained in charge of planning and overseeing all military operations in Yong and Liang provinces.

 Guo Huai was also promoted from a district marquis to a county marquis under the title "Marquis of Yangqu" (陽曲侯), with a marquisate comprising 2,780 taxable households.
 The Wei government then took out 300 households from his marquisate, created a new marquisate, and awarded it to one of his sons under a village marquis title.

 Guo Huai died on 23 February 255 during Cao Mao's reign.
 He was posthumously appointed as General-in-Chief (大將軍) and granted the posthumous title "Marquis Zhen" (貞侯).